 Vision, like all the other senses in the body, has been subjected to evolutionary changes over the years.
 Loss of specific color vision is predominant in the animal kingdom, where animals become color blind to one or more colors, which do not play a significant role in their daily lives.
 A question that keeps surfacing is, Which are the Animals that are color blind?
-Therefore, in response to this question, we bring today’s article, 10 Animals that are Colorblind or see in Black and White.
+Therefore, in response to this question, we bring today’s article, 15 Animals that are Colorblind or See in Black and White.
 Without further delay, let’s get going with our write-up.

 10) Skates

-A cartilaginous fish and a close relative to the rays, Skates are the only animals on the planet known to man who sees the world in entirely black and white.
+A cartilaginous fish and a close relative to the rays, Skates are the only animals on the planet known to man who see the world in entirely black and white.
 Cone cells, which are responsible for color vision, are utterly absent in skates.
 Hence they are devoid of color vision.

 This implies that any colored fish will appear in the shades of white and black on skates.
 Skates are marine and primarily feed on crabs, shrimps, lobsters, squids, small fishes, etc.